alexbradau/rbc-stocks/README.md

 localhost:8080/api/dow-jones-indices

+Select a raw body with JSON type in Postman.
 Here is a test record you may use in the body of the request:

 {"quarter": 1,"stock": "TEST","date": "2011-01-07","open": 15.82,"high": 16.72,"low": 15.78,"close": 16.42,"volume": 239655616,"percentChangePrice": 3.79267,"percentChangeVolumeOverLastWeek": null,"previousWeeksVolume": null,"nextWeeksOpen": 16.71,"nextWeeksClose": 15.97,"percentChangeNextWeeksPrice": -4.42849,"daysToNextDividend": 26,"percentReturnNextDividend": 0.182704}